kanishak-garg/social-media-web-app/README.md

 # social-media-web-app
 it is a social media website built on Node.js Express.js and mongoDB.

+- HOW TO RUN
+  - npm install
+  - download the ubuntu LTS and start the redis-server on it.
+  - npm start or npm run index.js
+  - for google authenticatiom set up google api service [visit google api services](https://console.developers.google.com)

 - languages/libraries used
   - HTML
   - CSS